How can songs and music help you learn French?

 It’s essential to find the music that you love.
 It can make the learning process more captivating.

-The key is to locate music that you find enjoyable.
-Listen as per your current French language proficiency levels and what is most suitable for you.
-For example, B2 TEF Canada.
+The key is to find music you enjoy.
+Listen to your current French language proficiency levels and what is most suitable for you—for example, B2 TEF Canada.

 3. Songs with translations in French and your mother tongue